rondevs/threewp/README.md

 ## Changelog

--   **v1.0.0** - Initial release.
-Enqueues the Three.js library and provides a basic setup for using Three.js with WordPress.
+-   **v1.1.0** - Upgraded release.
+Now enqueues the Three.js library (r128) along with essential addons like OrbitControls, GLTFLoader, EffectComposer, and BloomPass.
+This version enhances the plugin's capabilities, providing a more comprehensive setup for integrating Three.js with WordPress.

 ## Contributing